-In an era where your dealership’s engagement with prospects and customers increasingly takes place online, how much thought have you given to the customer experience that takes place in your “virtual dealership?”
+As your dealership’s engagement with prospects and customers is increasingly taking place online, how much thought have you given to the customer experience that takes place in your “virtual dealership”?

-In this post, we’ll share tips for assessing and improving your virtual dealership customer experience, including:
+In this post, we’ll share tips for assessing and improving your virtual dealership customer experience analytics, as well as insights into how evolving customer expectations are driving automotive retail trends, including:

 - Ensuring that your online dealership tools are as integrated as possible with your other operations

-- Expanding the scope and capabilities of your virtual sales operations
+- Expanding the scope and capabilities of your virtual sales operation

 - Connecting fixed ops to your virtual platform